clearlinux/how-to-clear/04-mixing.md

 files will be bzip2 or gzip compressed.
 The server automatically finds the best compression algorithm for the content.

-The server also creates delta packs, and zero packs.
+The server also creates delta packs and zero packs.
 These are optimizations where the server speculatively combines content based on the assumption that you will need many of them for certain actions.
 The client will use them if they are available, but they are entirely optional.
 Delta packs contain the binary deltas for changes to files made from the source update to the target update.
-For any new files or files with changes too large to make a binary delta worth it a full file is included in the delta pack itself.
+For any new files or files with changes too large for a binary delta, a full file is included in the delta pack itself.
 In this way delta packs contain an update from one arbitrary version to another.